Tanzania travel guide

 You should also beware of aggressive ticket touts at Tanzanian ports.

-Take care when driving.
-Road conditions are generally poor and there are a large number of accidents, often involving inter-city buses.
+Road conditions are generally poor and driving standards are erratic.
+There are a large number of accidents, often involving inter-city buses.
 There have been a number of serious bus crashes that have resulted in fatalities and injuries to tourists.
 If you have concerns about the safety of the vehicle, or the ability of the driver, use alternative transport.

 Driving conditions in Tanzanian’s national parks can be unpredictable as the roads around the parks, mainly dirt tracks, are generally poor and can become hazardous or impassable after heavy rain.
 A 4×4 vehicle is often required.